mpigsley/nebraska-mushrooms/src/cms/content/species/gyroporus-castaneus-175281413.md

 2024 DNA results identified the survey specimen as *Gyroporus "castaneus-IN07"* suggesting it to be a genetically divergent species to *Gyroporus castaneus* in the strict sense.
 This cryptic name is a placeholder until it can be published formally.

 The cap shape is evenly rounded, becoming flat with age.
+The flesh consistency is hard and brittle.
 It often splits at the margin at maturity.
 The cap texture is smooth to slightly velvety.
 The cap color features chestnut brown, yellowish brown, cinnamon brown to brownish orange.
-This specimen is of a lighter color compared to others in the species group.

 ![Cap](/img/gyroporus-castaneus-175281413-5.jpeg)